 High magnetic permeability allows it to efficiently conduct and amplify magnetic fields, making it valuable for transformers and motors.
 Its low core loss means it dissipates minimal energy as heat during magnetic cycles, leading to increased energy efficiency in electrical devices.

-Additionally, its high electrical resistivity reduces the flow of eddy currents, further minimizing energy losses.
+Its high electrical resistivity reduces the flow of eddy currents, further minimizing energy losses.
 These combined properties make silicon steel an essential choice in applications where precise energy conversion and minimal energy wastage are crucial.